OfficeDev/office-js-docs-pr/docs/excel/custom-functions-runtime.md

 ```

-### WebSockets
+When using fetch or XHR, a new JavaScript Promise is returned.
+You'll note that you may have had to specify `OfficeExtension.Promise` in the past to use Promises, but as of September 2018, they are globally exposed.

+## Enabling chat using WebSockets

-[WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) is a networking protocol that creates real-time communication between a server and one or more clients.
+[WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) are also globally exposed in the JavaScript runtime.
+Websockets is a networking protocol that creates real-time communication between a server and one or more clients.
 It is often used for chat applications because it allows you to read and write text simultaneously.

-As shown in the following code sample, custom functions can use WebSockets.
-In this example, the WebSocket logs each message that it receives.
+This sample below shows how you can declare a websocket which logs each message it receives.

 ```typescript
 const ws = new WebSocket('wss://bundles.office.com');